sadanand-singh/reckoning.dev/content/posts/2020/2020-01-19-2019-summary-to-2020/index.md

 With the beginning of a new year, I want to make few new promises to myself.
 In no particular order, following are list of things I want to do/learn/complete in this year.

-{% signup "By the way..." %}
-I'm starting an email list for people interested in AI development and programming in general.
-If you enjoy that kind of stuff, you can join here and I'll notify you whenever I publish a new post.
-No strings attached, unsubscribe anytime.
-{% endsignup %}

 **Things to do for this Blog:**